 LLCs are formed under state laws - which vary state by state - when an individual files the Articles of Organization with the Secretary of State’s office in the state you choose to register.
 A name availability check can be conducted on the Secretary of State’s website in order to ensure that the name is not currently being used.
 An LLC business owner is required to report any changes in address, membership, or service and must also file an annual report that includes important business and financial information.
 The legal name of an LLC lasts until the business is dissolved.
 When broken down step by step, the following actions must be taken when forming an LLC.
 Keep in mind, however, that some minor adjustments may be made depending on the state in which you are forming your LLC.

-- The name cannot include punctuation marks or symbols, i.e. dashes, question marks, colons, etc.
+- Your LLC cannot include certain punctuation marks, i.e. exclamation points, question marks, etc.

 If you need help forming your LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.